AssemblyScript/assemblyscript/README.md

 * **[PSON decoder](./examples/pson)**<br />
   A PSON decoder implemented in AssemblyScript.

 Or browse the [compiler tests](./tests/compiler) for a more in-depth overview of what's supported already.
+One of them is a [showcase](./tests/compiler/showcase.ts).

 Getting started
 ---------------